-If you feel the need to supplement your protein intake, however, you will quickly find that you have a lot of options to choose from.
+If you feel the need to supplement your protein intake, you will quickly find that you have a LOT of options to choose from.
 Just browsing the supplement section of your local health food store or vitamin shop is enough to make your head spin.
-Here is a basic breakdown of current options available.

 A fairly new arrival in the world of protein powders are sprouted proteins.
-Usually made from sprouted brown rice or legumes (peas, beans), these powders are usually raw and appeal to vegans and those following the raw food diet.
+Usually made from sprouted brown rice or legumes (peas, beans), these powders are usually raw and appeal to vegans and those following a strict raw food diet.

-I currently use and recommend Epic Protein by Sprouted Living.
+I have used Epic Protein by Sprout Living in my green smoothies.
 It is an organic, raw, vegan, sprouted protein that has up to 23 grams of protein per serving, depending on which product you get.

 A single serving does not make my smoothie chalky and the subtle flavor can be easily masked by adding a few additional berries such as strawberries, if desired.
-You can find Epic Protein in select health food stores or you can purchase it online.
+Epic Protein comes in Original, Chocolate-Maca, Vanilla-Lucuma and “Green Kingdom” flavors.
+I prefer the Original flavor as the other three contain stevia leaf, which (to me) makes my smoothies taste too sweet.

 Soy protein is made from soy flour and is a common, widely available protein supplement on the market.
 It is a complete protein as well and appeals to vegans and vegetarians.
 Due to the high-temperature processing techniques commonly used for soy products, it is not a good choice for those on a raw foods diet.
 Those with soy allergies should not take soy protein.
 Soy protein is affordable and comes in a variety of flavors such as chocolate, vanilla and strawberry.